theozsnowman/nura24/README.md

 - Inside your application folder: "**/bootstrap/cache**" and all folders inside "**/storage**" folder.
 - Inside your public folder: "**/uploads**" folder.

+7. (optional).
+If you have modules that require cron jobs (eCOmmerce module for example), ou must setup cron job in your hosting account to run every minute.
+More details" [Setup Laravel Cron](https://laravel.com/docs/8.x/scheduling#running-the-scheduler).

 Note: If your hosting do not provide Cmposer / SSH access, you can use our high performkance cloud hosting on our hosting services: [Clevada Cloud Hosting](https://clevada.com/nura24-hosting).
 We can also install / setup your Nura24 Suite on your domain for FREE if you choose to host your website to us.